pendulum-chain/pendulum-squids/README.md

 ## Subscribe to specific events

-[Here](https://github.com/pendulum-chain/pendulum-squids/blob/e84f874b8211064b54d858eb53be8a0aa1e52d07/scripts/suscribeTransfer.js#L1) you an find a link to an example JavaScript snippet that can be used to subscribe to specific events.
+[Here](./scripts/subscribeTransfer.js) you can find a link to an example JavaScript snippet that can be used to subscribe to specific events.

 The first step is to create a new client: